lizhanmit/learning-notes/spark-note/spark-note.md

 ### DataFrame

 - A DataFrame is a kind of distributed dataset on basis of RDD.
-- A DataFrame is a distributed set of Row objects.
-Each Row object represents a row of record, which provide detailed schema info.
+- **A DataFrame is a distributed Dataset of `Row` objects.** Each `Row` object represents a row of record, which provide detailed schema info.
 - Through DataFrame, Spark SQL is able to know column name and type of the dataset.
 - Can be created from:
   - structured data files